The Motor Carrier Team keeps you truckin'!! Tell us how to improve our services. Send a comment, fill out our survey or call.

 Temporary Trip Permit Requirements

 Out of state commercial vehicles with a Combined Gross Vehicle Weight Rating of 10,001 pounds or more are required to get a temporary registration permit.
-All carriers are now required to get permits before entering Nevada.
+Carriers are required to get permits before entering Nevada.

 - Permits - a list of vendors and general information.